 - 3. Is her hair long, short, straight, curly?
 What color is it? - 4.
 Is she smiling?
-What does that tell you about her? - 5.
-What are her expressions as she concentrates on her activity?
+What does that tell you about her? - What are her expressions as she concentrates on her activity?
 Does she furrow her brow and frown?
 Does her tongue stick out to the side?
 Does she squint? - 6.
 What is her posture?
 Is she sitting straight?
 Slouched?
 Relaxed?
 Reclining? - 7.
 Do her eyes dance?
 Sparkle?
 Stare?
 What color are they? - 8.
 What is his stature?
 Is he large?
 Slim?
 Strong?
 Muscular? - 9.
 Are his hands strong?
 Small?
 Smooth? - 10.
 What is she wearing?
 Fabrics and colors? - 11.
 How about voice?
 Humming?
 Singing?
 Whispering? - Solution C: List the words and phrases from the paragraph that describe the subject.
 Ask students to draw a picture of their subject based SOLELY on this list.
 If they cannot do it, they need to make some changes.
 The following list came from the information in a paragraph written by a WriteShop student.
 You can see that the focus is on Mom's character rather than appearance.
-He wrote that she is: - 1. gracious and loving - 2. pretty and funny - 3. caring - 4. helpful - 5. wearing blue denim pants and white collared shirt with small colorful designs - 6. a nurse - 7. named Janet - 8. a super lady - 9. loved by her children - While these are all admirable qualities, they do not tell anything about the mom's appearance except for her clothing.
-You would want your children to add information about eye color and appearance (sparkling, scowling, squinting, hazel, etc.); hair color, texture, style, length; complexion; facial features (dimples, laugh lines, smile, etc.); build (slim, tall, petite, etc.); actions (what is she doing as you describe her appearance?).
+He wrote that she is: - Gracious and loving - 2.
+Pretty and funny - 3.
+Caring - 4.
+Helpful - 5.
+Wearing blue denim pants and white collared shirt with small colorful designs - 6.
+A nurse - 7.
+Named Janet - 8.
+A super lady - 9.
+Loved by her children

+While these are all admirable qualities, they don't really tell anything about the mom's appearance except for her clothing.
+You'll want your student to add information about eye color and appearance (sparkling, scowling, squinting, hazel, etc.); hair color, texture, style, length; complexion; facial features (dimples, laugh lines, smile, etc.); build (slim, tall, petite, etc.); actions (what is she doing as you describe her appearance?).